evlar/HoldSleuth/docs/web_interface_overview.md

 1. At least one "start" hold.
 2. At least one "finish" hold.
 3. All x values must be integers 0-7.
-4. All y values must be integers 0-39.
+4. All y values must be positive floats.
-5. All segment values must be non-negative integers.
-6. All hold types must be one of the four specified types.
+5. All hold types must be one of the four specified types.

 ### Example Route